6 More Tips for Funky-Fresh Facebook Ads

 As powerful as Google Shopping ads are, it only made sense that Facebook would enter this arena, too.

-Though they serve a similar purpose, Facebook’s product ads do not work in the same way as Google’s product listing ads.
+Though they serve a similar purpose, Facebook’s product ads (aka dynamic ads) do not work in the same way as Google’s product listing ads.
 Facebook’s product ads are actually more like Google’s dynamic remarketing display ads.
 They use Facebook’s targeting parameters, or the consumer’s history on your site or in your app to serve ads.

 The ads are template-based, meaning you don’t have to spend time on new creative for each ad.
 The templates pull images, product names, pricing and other attributes from your catalog, based on the keywords you’ve provided.
 This catalog integration also means your ads will stop running once your product is out of stock.